Efficient Image Denoising by Low-Rank Singular Vector Approximations of Geodesics' Gramian Matrix: Introduction

 \section{Introduction}

-The surge of high-caliber imaging devices in the fields such as medical diagnosis, astronomy, and film industry produces high-resolution and fine-quality images \cite{GajamannageGGDwtNoise}.
-However, due to unforeseen instrumental and environmental conditions, the images generated by them might be contaminated with noise \cite{Fan2019}.
+The surge of high-caliber imaging devices in fields such as medical diagnosis, astronomy, and the film industry produces images with more pixels per inch which are in top-notch condition \cite{GajamannageGGDwtNoise}.
+However, because of unforeseen instrumental and environmental conditions, the images generated by them might be contaminated with noise \cite{Fan2019}.
 Thus, filtration of noise to restore the natural image quality that includes all the image features including edges and texture is required as a prepossessing step.
 Especially, such noise filtration is essential if the images are used for any subsequent processes such as remote sensing or object tracking.
-Since noise, edges, and texture are high-frequency components of an image, discerning them to filter out noise is an arduous task \cite{wang2020}.
-This limitation frequently causes the loss of some vital features of the recovered image.
-Thus, restoration of the original quality of the recovered images without losing essential features is a crucial property that denoising methods should possess.
-Image denoising methods are two types, patch-based and pixel-based, where patch-based image denoising methods have significant advantages such as their efficiently smooth flat regions due to overlaps between patches, and their ability to preserve fine image details and sharp edges \cite{alkinani2017patch}.
+In any quality image, the high-frequency components are the noise, edges, and texture, then discerning them to filter out noise is an arduous task \cite{wang2020}.
+Such a disadvantage periodically brings about the loss of key characters of the retrieved image.
+Therefore restoration of the original quality of the recovered images without losing essential features is a crucial property that denoising methods should possess.
+There are mainly two types of image denoising: the patch-based method and the pixel-based method.
+The advantages of the former method are twofold: first, smoothening of the predominantly ``flat region'' due to the overlap among the patches; second, the capability of preserving the details of the fine image and sharp edges \cite{alkinani2017patch}.

-Deep learning based image denoising methods, such as \cite{Devalla2018}, \cite{Zhang2017}, and \cite{Zhang2018}, learn a mapping function on a training set that contains clean image pairs by optimizing a loss function \cite{fan2019brief}.
-Recently, these methods have received surged attention as they have performed well in many computer vision tasks \cite{fan2019brief}.
-However, the deep learning image denoising frameworks suffer from major drawbacks, that are prominent in typical neural networks, such as difficulties in training when the noise contamination is high, vanishing gradient when the network is considerably deep, and high computational cost due to repeated training \cite{gajamannage2022reconstruction}.
+Notably, there are mainly three image denoising methods based on the deep learning neural network approach: DRUNET- Dilated Residual U-Net \cite{Devalla2018}; residual learning by deep convolution neural network method \cite{Zhang2017}; fast and flexible convolution neural network based denoising \cite{Zhang2018}.
+These methods mainly learn a \textit{mapping function} on a training data set containing the clean image pairs by optimizing the total loss function \cite{Fan2019}.
+The aforementioned methods have received a lot of attention recently mainly due to their tremendous success in image denoising and computer vision \cite{Fan2019}.
+However, these methods have several major drawbacks such as complications in training when the noise contamination is very high, the issues with the vanishing gradient when the network is considerably ``deep'', and the expensive computations needed for the repeated training process \cite{gajamannage2022reconstruction}.